 primary, primary unit

-The ASA normally operating when two units, a primary and secondary, are operating in failover mode.
+The adaptive security appliance normally operating when two units, a primary and secondary, are operating in failover mode.

 privileged EXEC mode